apache/infrastructure-website/content/pages/cwiki.md

 Title: Confluence Wiki space for your project

-Every Apache Software Foundation project can establish, manage, and populate a space on the Confluence Wiki (cwiki) that Infra maintains for the ASF.
+Every Apache Software Foundation project can establish, manage, and populate a space on the <a href="https://cwiki.apache.org/confluence/" target="_blank">Confluence Wiki</a> (cwiki) that Infra maintains for the ASF.
 Projects can use this space to share and store important information, code snippets, and project procedures.
-Some projects use their wiki space to provide product documentation for end users.
+Some projects also use their wiki space to provide product documentation for end users.

 Many thanks to <a href="http://www.atlassian.com/" target="_blank">Atlassian Software Systems</a> for providing to the ASF a free license for this service.